nbarbettini/Intro-Web-Series/Day 1/README.md

 The notes and examples we will use can be seen here:
 https://d157rqmxrxj6ey.cloudfront.net/jamwave/7060

-(You can click the [Reix] button and play with the HTML and CSS which we used to describe HTML and CSS.)
+(You can click the [Remix] button and play with the HTML and CSS which we used to describe HTML and CSS.)

 The files are also available permanently here in this github repository. (directly viewable here: http://rawgit.com/CoderDojoSV/Intro-Web-Series/master/Day%201/index.html )